 The nature of Eurazeo's business greatly limits the risk of serious accidents occurring in the workplace.
 Occupational health-safety risk is assessed annually in the Single Risk Assessment Document in which no "high" level risks have been identified.
+In 2023, three training courses were voluntarily offered to all employees: workplace fire safety, fire warden and occupational first aid training.

-In 2018, Eurazeo conducted a study of psychosocial risks at its Paris premises.
-An analysis was carried out using a self-assessment tool developed from the work of reference bodies such as the INRS (French National Research and Safety Institute).
 The impact of psychosocial risks on the company and employees was judged to be low.
 Two components were assessed as having a moderate risk level: work intensity and working time.
 These issues are regularly covered in awareness-raising sessions.
 SEC members have been trained on psychosocial risks at work: training which was renewed in April 2021, following the renewal of the SEC mandate.
 They are able to identify warning signs in the event of chronic stress or burn-out suffered by an employee.